Juanjo90c/randomquoter/README.md

 - Integration with twitter for quote posting.
 - Integration with clipboard to copy quote to use it somewhere else.
 - Demostration of basic react hooks such as useEffect and useState.
+- Responsive design for landscape and portrait view.